 download azcopy

-Open the PowerShell with administrative rights. and change to the azcopy directory which is in C: drive.
+Open PowerShell with administrative rights and change to the AzCopy directory on the C: drive.
+Run the following PowerShell command to sync to Azure storage:

 .\azcopy.exe sync "C:\Upload2Cloud" "https://demoazcopysync.blob.core.windows.net/localfiles?sp=racwdli&st=2023-03-03T12:43:41Z&se=2023-03-03T20:43:41Z&spr=https&sv=2021-06-08&sr=c&sig=dFEShhWYNWEOwvrNfDXPvjFcZyx8u41wRrKoBuf%2Fk%2Bs%3D"